kostaskougios/query/Readme.md

 # Query
 Query is a tool to view big data files (avro, parquet, orc, csv and all spark supported formats) as a database and query them from an interactive console or scala ammonite scripts.
 It supports syntax colouring and basic autocomplete.
 A single csv or avro file or spark-generated directories with parquet, orc, csv, avro data are supported.
-In fact the tool was written over spark 3.
+The tool is written over spark sql 3 and supports the formats that spark supports and also autodetects the columns of the tables.

+An example scala ammonite script of how to mount different formats can be found [here](dist-folder/example.sc).
+Table creation is also supported, see an [example script](dist-folder/sampledata.sc).

 ![example 1](etc/img/ss1.png)
 ![example 1](etc/img/ss2.png)